minio/minio/docs/compression/README.md

       | `application/x-compress` |
       | `application/x-spoon` |

-- Minio does not support encryption with compression because compression and encryption together enables room for side channel attacks like [`CRIME and BREACH`](https://en.wikipedia.org/wiki/CRIME)
+- MinIO does not support encryption with compression because compression and encryption together enables room for side channel attacks like [`CRIME and BREACH`](https://en.wikipedia.org/wiki/CRIME)

-- Minio does not support compression for Gateway (Azure/GCS/NAS) implementations.
+- MinIO does not support compression for Gateway (Azure/GCS/NAS) implementations.

 ## To test the setup